-Corporate Social Responsibility can refer to a company’s ability and drive towards being environmentally friendly in its operations.
-This includes being sustainable and ensuring operations are not causing damage to the environment.
-For example, making sure that mailing materials are recyclable or recycled, actively avoiding wasted mailings where possible and limiting waste from overall every day processes.
+An important part of Corporate Social Responsibility is minimising your company’s negative impact on the environment.
+For example, making sure that mailing materials are recyclable or recycled, actively avoiding wasted mailings where possible and limiting waste from overall everyday processes.